dataglyder/Data-Sources-and-SQL/README.md

 The printed data has a lot of tags with both wanted and unwanted texts

 ### HTML Tags
 One of the tags that I will like to get is the anchor tag.
-It houses the catalogue link of books and their category.
+It houses the catalogue link of books and their categories.
 But then, it also need to be separated from unwanted text.
-This extraction could be done using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#navigating-using-tag-names) but I will use python [Regular Expresion](https://docs.python.org/3/library/re.html) to extract what I need.
+Let's combine [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#navigating-using-tag-names)  and python [Regular Expresion](https://docs.python.org/3/library/re.html) to extract what we need.

 ```
 import re